A family-friendly way to experience Mount Fuji

 Outdoor activities everyone can enjoy

 Being outdoors is part of everyday life here, and there are plenty of ways for families to get involved.
 Canoeing on Lake Kawaguchiko is calm and scenic, while e-biking around the lake is an easy way to explore together without overdoing it.
 These activities offer a change of pace from city sightseeing and help children connect with the landscape around them.
-Your Travel Counsellors can also organise a range of guided experiences locally, adding even more choice for family-friendly days out.
+Your Travel Counsellor can also organise a range of guided experiences locally, adding even more choice for family-friendly days out.

 Flexible spaces designed for shared time

 What sets Hanz Outdoor Resort apart for families is its mix of accommodation and communal areas.
-Alongside private villas, there are PAO dome tents for a more outdoorsy stay and a restored traditional guest house that works well for multi-generational trips or larger family groups.
+Alongside private villas, there are PAO dome tents (each with private facilities) for a more outdoorsy stay and a restored traditional guest house that works well for multi-generational trips or larger family groups.
 Communal bath houses, outdoor saunas, and open spaces encourage time together, whether that’s winding down after a day out or simply enjoying being outside.
 It’s a stay that balances comfort with a sense of adventure, creating a memorable family experience in one of Japan’s most iconic regions.

 Want to experience Mount Fuji as a family?
 Contact your Travel Counsellor today.